rileybarshak/projects/In Progress/Personal Site/personal.md

 A collection of my projects in various stages of completion.
 Click on any project to explore its documentation and resources.
 - Dynamically pulls content from [projects page](https://github.com/rileybarshak/projects) on github
 	- Gets name from directory
-	- Gets description from line 3 of md
+	- Gets description from line 3 of markdown
-	- Gets tags from line 5 of md
+	- Gets tags from line 5 of markdown
-		- Colors tags based on category
+		- Colors tags based on category (Languages, Frameworks, Libraries, etc)
 	- Gets completion status from parent directory
-		- Colors folder icon based on completion status
+		- Colors folder icon based on completion status (Completed: green, In progress: orange, Incomplete: red)
 - Sort by completion status (then alphabetically)
 - Click on project to open renderd markdown file from project directory
 	- if project name (line 1) is a link, redirect to it instead